Skytheredhead/stemsplat/README.md

 ## Prerequisites

 - Python (I'm using 3.13.5, not sure about other versions)
-- Decently powerful machine (I'm using an M4 Max)
+- APPLE SILICON Mac (M-series)

 ## Dev Quickstart

-1. Download the zip of the project (green code button at the top right ish -> download zip) or use git.
+1. Download the zip of the project from the v0.1 release.
-3. Open the app using Python.
-I'm using 3.13.5.
+3. Open the app "Stemsplat" which will open a terminal and a page in your web browser.
-6. You'll then be prompted to download the models (uh don't click download, the button won't click, working on that)
+6. You'll then be prompted to download the models, downlad them and put them in the Models folder.

 ## Current Models (Thank you Becruily)